maxvfischer/DIY-CNC-machine/README.md

 ![attach_tensioners_and_belts_11](./images/build/frame/attach_tensioners_and_belts_11.jpg)

-The belt tensioners were attached to the belt tension sliders using fully threaded M8 bolts, M8 locknuts and (20mm x 10mm x 2mm) washers.
+The belt tensioners were attached to the belt tension sliders using fully threaded M8 screws, M8 locknuts and (20mm x 10mm x 2mm) washers.

 ![attach_tensioners_and_belts_28](./images/build/frame/attach_tensioners_and_belts_28.jpg)

 ![attach_tensioners_and_belts_29](./images/build/frame/attach_tensioners_and_belts_29.jpg)

-#### Add belts
+### Add HTD5M belts

 The HTD5M belt was first inserted into one of the fixed belt tensioners using a flat screw driver.
 It was then stretched along the aluminium profile, below the first idler, around the timing pulley, below the second idler and all the way to the belt tensioner.